signet-marigold/anhack.xyz/content/posts/2402/self-immolation.md

 This article describes serious topics including extreme political protest.
 Especially self-harm in service of political protest.

-If this makes you very uncomfortable I advise skipping this post.
+If this makes you very uncomfortable I advise you to skip this post.

 ---

-## Atlanta Friday Dec 01 2023
+## Atlanta Georgia, Friday, Dec 01 2023

 ### Protester sets self on fire outside Israeli consulate in Atlanta